This might float your boat...

 Generally, shipping lawyers in this area can really get to the heart of disputes if they have an in-depth understanding of the industry they are dealing with.
 They can then apply suitable legal principles more effectively.
 These guys will need strong logical reasoning, a disciplined approach to work, meticulous attention to detail, and cogent and creative thought processes.

-It goes without saying that that shipping lawyers will need an excellent academic record, e.g. a top class degree and good grades.
+It goes without saying that shipping lawyers will need an excellent academic record, e.g. a top class degree and good grades.
 Furthermore, proficiency in verbal and written communication, people management and interpersonal skills are essential.

 A day in the life of...
 Claire Don, Associate, Reed Smith